 The Consolidated Entity sub-leases the corporate office under an operating lease.
 The Company has a new operating sub-lease arrangement which runs for 3 years commencing 12 December 2015.
 Lease payments are adjusted annually to reflect market rentals.
-There are no restrictions placed upon the lessee by entering into the sub-lease.
+During the year ended 30 June 2016 \$61,012 (2015: \$40,929) was recognised as an expense in the Statement of Profit or Loss and Other Comprehensive Income in respect to the operating lease.